absalom-muc/MHI-AC-SPY/SPI.md

 A frame starts with three signature bytes, followed by 15 data bytes and 2 bytes for a checksum.
 The following table shows the content of a frame.
 ## Signature
 The MOSI signature bytes indicate the start of a frame with the 3 bytes 0x6c, 0x80, 0x04.
+For MISO seems to be more than one signature, usually it is 0xa9, 0x00, 0x07.

 ## Data
-The following clauses describe the decoding for power, mode, fan status, temperature setpoint and the room temperature
+The following clauses describe the MOSI decoding for power, mode, fan, vanes, temperature setpoint and the room temperature
 ### Power
 Power status is coded in MOSI data byte 0 (bit 0).